aniftyco-archive/semantic-ui-sass/README.md

 `semantic-ui-sass` is a Sass-powered version of [Semantic UI](http://www.semantic-ui.com) and ready to drop into any project.

+**IMPORTANT:** I no longer use Semantic UI or SASS therefore I don't have time or desire to keep this up-to-date, therefore I am archiving the repo.
+If anyone is interested in taking this over, find me on Twitter.

 ## NOTE

 The package only has the default theme.